Operation Roundup (1951): Background

-By 5 February, the date set for opening the Hongchon strike, General Almond expected ROK III Corps to have come up even with X Corps’ line of departure.
+By 5 February, the date set for opening the Hongchon strike, Almond expected ROK III Corps to have come up even with X Corps’ line of departure.
 On the 5th ROK III Corps should start forward through successive phase lines, coordinating each phase of movement with X Corps’ progress, to destroy KPA II Corps forces in zone and to protect X Corps’ right flank.
-General Ridgway approved Almond's plan on 1 February and made Almond responsible for coordinating the X Corps and ROK III Corps attacks.
+Ridgway approved Almond's plan on 1 February and made Almond responsible for coordinating the X Corps and ROK III Corps attacks.
 Ridgway cautioned him, however, that for the remainder of Operation Thunderbolt his continuing mission of protecting the IX Corps’ right flank would be X Corps’ overriding tactical consideration.
 The next day Ridgway ordered ROK I Corps to capture the east coast town of Gangneung in an advance coordinated with the progress of ROK III Corps.
 X Corps’ preliminary advance to the line of departure was largely but not fully effected by the target date.
 At the Corps' west flank, the 23rd Infantry Regiment moved north of the Twin Tunnels and occupied Chip’yong-ni, surprisingly against no more than token opposition.
-At Corps' center, the 38th Infantry Regiment, now commanded by Col. John G. Coughlin, occupied Hoengsong, and the 187th RCT the ground immediately southeast.
+At Corps' center, the 38th Infantry Regiment, now commanded by Colonel John G. Coughlin, occupied Hoengsong, and the 187th RCT the ground immediately southeast.
 The 7th Division at the Corps' right was not yet on the line.
 Its 17th and 31st Infantry Regiments were still approaching over the Chech’on-Pyongchang and Yongwol-Pyongchang roads.
 Behind the line traced by these clumps of Americans, the ROK 5th and 8th Divisions were in final assemblies for the Hongcheon attack, one on either side of Route 29.

-The assault divisions of ROK III Corps, the ROK 7th and 9th, also were somewhat short of the line of departure on the 5th, yet near enough to satisfy General Almond.
-The day before, at a Corps' commanders’ conference at Suwon, he notified General Ridgway that he was ready to begin Operation Roundup.
+The assault divisions of ROK III Corps, the ROK 7th and 9th, also were somewhat short of the line of departure on the 5th, yet near enough to satisfy Almond.
+The day before, at a Corps' commanders’ conference at Suwon, he notified Ridgway that he was ready to begin Operation Roundup.
 Ridgway that day ordered a westward shift of the X Corps-ROK III Corps boundary to give the ROK more of the territory north of Pyongchang.
-Hence, when Roundup opened at 08:00 on the 5th, General Yu's two divisions faced the bulk of the KPA II Corps while General Almond's two assault units confronted the KPA V Corps in the Hoengsong-Hongch’on area.
+Hence, when Roundup opened at 08:00 on the 5th, General Yu Jae-hung's two divisions faced the bulk of the KPA II Corps while Almond's two assault units confronted the KPA V Corps in the Hoengsong-Hongch’on area.